MatJan50/NGS-Data-analysis/RAPORT.md

 # Description of NGS analysis

-First step was to download 1 000 000 reads from all the runs from SRP003355 project in SRA database:
+1) Download 1 000 000 reads from all the runs from SRP003355 project in SRA database:
 https://www.ncbi.nlm.nih.gov/Traces/study/?acc=SRP003355&o=acc_s%3Aa
 Script for downloading:
 https://github.com/MatJan50/AnalizaDanych/blob/ff0ee003d9eeb67fd7b82931919f1cbfc3134021/src/download_fastq.sh

-Second step- quality check done with fastp
+2) Quality check done with fastp
 https://github.com/OpenGene/fastp
 It was chosen due to it's simplicity- in one run there are generated quality reports in html and json as well as trimmed files.
 Script for qc: